True Story (miniseries): Development

 On December 9, 2020, it was announced that Kevin Hart and Wesley Snipes would star in the limited series True Story.
 The series is created and executive produced by Eric Newman.
 The series is the television drama debut for Hart, who also executive produces, along with showrunner Charles Murray, director Stephen Williams, and Dave Becky.
 Hartbeat Productions and Grand Electric produce the series.
 Caroline Currier, Mike Stein, and Tiffany Brown serve as co-producers.

 Casting

-Alongside the series announcement, Kevin Hart and Wesley Snipes were cast.
+Alongside the series announcement, Hart and Snipes were cast.
 In February 2021, Tawny Newsome, Paul Adelstein, Will Catlett, Chris Diamantopoulos, Billy Zane, Lauren London, Ash Santos, and John Ales were cast.
 Theo Rossi was cast a month later.

-Filming

-Filming was set to begin in late January 2021.

 Reception

 The review aggregator website Rotten Tomatoes reported a 57% approval rating with an average rating of 5.9/10, based on 20 critic reviews.
 The website's critics consensus reads, "Kevin Hart and Wesley Snipes make for a compelling duo, but True Story muffles their chemistry with a dawdling, unmemorable plot."
 Metacritic gave the series a weighted average score of 54 out of 100 based on 11 critics, indicating "mixed or average reviews".